USS Carr: Exercises in the Caribbean

 In October 1988, Carr made a port visit to Tampa, Florida, at the request of the local Navy League chapter, mooring at Harbor Island pier.
 Public tours were held for several days in celebration of Navy Week, honoring the Navy's birthday.
 The commissioning commanding officer, Captain Robert Horne, was stationed at MacDill Air Force Base in Tampa and was there to greet the ship.

-In March 1989, Carr was sent to Fleet Training Group, Guantanamo Bay, Cuba, for Refresher Training (REFTRA).
+In March 1989, Carr was sent to Fleet Training Group, Guantanamo Bay, Cuba, for refresher training.
 While the ship conducted exercises in all departments, Mikhail Gorbachev was making a visit to Havana, Cuba.
 News crews from NBC, headed by Henry Champ, and ABC, by Bob Zelnick, each spent a day aboard Carr to observe the training.

-In summer 1989, while Carr was heading to the Puerto Rican Operation Area (PROA) for the Middle East Force Exercise (MEFEX), both of the ship's laundry washers broke down.
-With the permission of the Squadron Commodore running MEFEX, Carrs Seahawk helicopter flew into Naval Station Roosevelt Roads, Puerto Rico, and the Supply Officer purchased a household washing machine from the Navy Exchange.
-The washer was unboxed on the ramp at the airfield, loaded in the helicopter and flown to the ship, where it was plumbed in to the water system and served as the crew laundry for the next several weeks.
+In summer 1989, while Carr was heading to the Puerto Rican Operation Area for the Middle East Force Exercise (MEFEX), both of the ship's laundry washers broke down.
+With the permission of the squadron commodore running MEFEX, Carrs Seahawk helicopter flew into Naval Station Roosevelt Roads, Puerto Rico, and the supply officer purchased a household washing machine from the Navy Exchange.
+The washer was unboxed on the ramp at the airfield, loaded in the helicopter, and flown to the ship, where it was plumbed into the water system and served as the crew laundry for the next several weeks.